precipitation / age hardening

 what is precipitation hardening?

-Precipitation hardening, also known as age hardening, is used to increase the yield strength of specific materials.
-Hardness of the materials is also increased.
-Use precipitation age hardening to harden maraging steel or other metals such as aluminum alloy.
+Precipitation hardening, also known as aging (age hardening), is used to increase the yield strength of certain metals.
+The hardness of the metals is also increased.
+Precipitation hardening is often applied to maraging steel, some martensitic stainless steel types (PH steels, precipitation-hardenable stainless steel), or other metals such as aluminum, titanium, and copper alloys.

 precipitation hardening process